 Call me old school, but I still believe old is gold.

-In this case, I mean that compared to most other platforms, Bluehost has been around for quite a while.
-And it’s still a good one which is why I’m going to show you how to start a WordPress blog on Bluehost with minimal fuss.
+In this case, I mean that compared to most other platforms, Bluehost has been around for quite a while and it’s still a good one which is why I’m going to show you how to start a WordPress blog on Bluehost with minimal fuss.

 While a decent number of hosting companies have sprouted up in the recent past, millions of websites today are still hosted on Bluehost.
 The platform plays host to websites ranging from universities, e-commerce stores, and government sites, as well as personal blogs.